Koh-Lanta: Viêtnam

-Koh-Lanta: Viêtnam was the tenth season of Koh-Lanta, the French version of reality television series Survivor.
-This season took place in Con Dao, Vietnam.
+Koh-Lanta: Viêtnam was the tenth season of Koh-Lanta, the French version of the reality television series Survivor.
+The season took place in Con Dao, Vietnam.
 The two original tribes this season were Do and Vang.
-For second time in the show, the men's is the red tribe and the women's is the yellow tribe.
-However, two contestants (Véronique & Boris) will be the only members of their gender on their tribe.
-The season premiered on 17 September 2010 & concluded 17 December 2010 where Philippe Duron won the season in a 6-1 jury vote against Claude Dartois to win the prize of €100,000 & the title of Sole Survivor.
+For the second time in the show, the men were the red tribe and the women were the yellow tribe.
+However, two contestants (Véronique and Boris) would be the only members of their gender in their tribe.
+The season premiered on 17 September 2010 and concluded 17 December 2010 where Philippe Duron won the season in a 6-1 jury vote against Claude Dartois to win the prize of €100,000 and the title of Sole Survivor.

 Finishing order

 Future appearances

 Marine Plissonneau, Claude Dartois and Wafa El Mejjad later returned for Koh-Lanta: La Revanche des Héros.
 Laurence Pizzocchia and Philippe Duron returned for Koh-Lanta: La Nouvelle Édition.
 Dartois later returned for a third time for Koh-Lanta: L'Île des héros.
 Dartois returned for a fourth time in Koh-Lanta: La Légende.